freebsd/pkg/README.md

 Note: if you're running anything other than FreeBSD or DragonFly, you will need to do some porting work.
-The pkg(8) codebase should be reasonably portable onto anything with a c99 compiler, POSIX compliant system and capable of running Gnu autotools.
+The pkg(8) codebase should be reasonably portable onto anything with a c99 compiler, POSIX compliant system and capable of running GNU autotools.
 However, various places in the pkg(8) code make assumptions about OS specific behaviour.
 If you do try anything like this, we'd be very interested to hear how you get on.